 Ensure your answers are consistent throughout the application package, including across the forms you submit.
 The SSA will look for answers that seem to contradict each other.

-Don’t say anything on your application unless it’s true.
+Only include information that is accurate and true.
 Also, be mindful of what could sound like an exaggeration to someone else.
 The person reading your application won’t be as familiar with your condition as you are.

 You should say, “On the pain scale, my pain is 8/10 on my worst days, and 5/10 on 4-6 days a week,” instead of “I have constant 10/10 pain that keeps me from living my life.”